semusings/spring-boot-artifacts/README.md

 # Spring Boot Artifacts

-This is collection for spring boot starters project for popular various tools.
+This is collection for spring boot starters project for popular tools.

 ## Spring Boot Starters